zju3dv/PGSR/README.md

 ```

 ## Dataset Preprocess
-Please download the DTU dataset from [Neus](https://www.dropbox.com/scl/fo/um3wj3ctiuoottbfmqmgb/ABZRltszDvWHJ824UL6DHw0?rlkey=3vjok0aivnoiaf8z5j6w05k92&e=1&dl=0), the Tanks and Temples dataset from [official webiste](https://www.tanksandtemples.org/download/), the Mip-NeRF 360 dataset from the [official webiste](https://jonbarron.info/mipnerf360/).
+Please download the preprocessed DTU dataset from [2DGS](https://surfsplatting.github.io/), the Tanks and Temples dataset from [official webiste](https://www.tanksandtemples.org/download/), the Mip-NeRF 360 dataset from the [official webiste](https://jonbarron.info/mipnerf360/).
 You need to download the ground truth point clouds from the [DTU dataset](https://roboimagedata.compute.dtu.dk/?page_id=36).
 For the Tanks and Temples dataset, you need to download the reconstruction, alignment and cropfiles from the [official webiste](https://jonbarron.info/mipnerf360/).

 The data folder should like this:
 ```shell